-There is no dentistry as good as no dentistry.
+There is no dentistry as good as

 The real aim of good dentistry (and all good medicine) is to eliminate the need for its existence.
 While we have many techniques and tools at our disposal to bring teeth back to health and proper function, the thrust of the profession is the prevention of unnecessary dental problems.
 We know that nothing we can do to repair and restore damaged and diseased teeth is as good as what nature intended for us.